Martori/rx-redux/README.md

 ## Consider using
  * [Retrolambda](https://github.com/evant/gradle-retrolambda) To hava lambdas available in Java 6, 7 and early Android versions
- * [Anvil](https://github.com/zserge/anvil): A React-like library for Android, to make easy mobile
+ * [Anvil](https://github.com/zserge/anvil): A React-like library for Android, to make easy mobile reactive apps
  * [Immutables](https://immutables.github.io/): A Java annotation processors to generate simple, safe and consistent value objects, to create your immutable states

 ## License